What legal requirements apply to the use of AI?

 Klaus Brisch

-Lawyer, Partner, and Head of IT/IP, Data Protection, Digital Innovation
+Lawyer, Partner and Head of IT/IP, Data Protection, Digital Innovation

-"The regulation of Artificial Intelligence is crucial for innovation and risk minimization.
-'AI by (legal) design' reduces development costs, increases the marketability of AI products, and enhances the competitiveness of companies."
+"Regulation of Artificial Intelligence is crucial for innovation and risk minimization.
+“AI by (legal) design” reduces development costs, increases the marketability of AI products, and improves the competitiveness of companies.“

 :quality(85))